 Combine the hot water and dandelions in a mixer, Ninja or Cuisinart.

 Add in the lemon juice and vegetable oil and start mixing.
-If desired, at this point you may add in additional yellow food coloring (gel or liquid drops).
+If desired, at this point you may add additional yellow food coloring (gel or liquid drops both work).

-Also, if you want to add a fragrance, this is the time to include a fragrant essential oil or Kool-Aid.
+Also, if you want to add a fragrance, this is the time to include your favorite essential oil or Kool-Aid.

 Next, mix the flour and salt together in a medium-sized bowl.
 Kids especially love helping measure, pour and stir!

-Slowly add the dandelion liquid to your bowl of dry ingredients.
+Slowly, add the dandelion liquid to your bowl of dry ingredients.
 Mix with a spoon and be prepared to eventually mix with your hands, too.
 If needed: make your playdough the desired consistency by adding small amounts of additional flour.

-You’re done!
 Now get to playing.
-When you’re finished, make sure to store your playdough in an airtight container or ziplock bag
+When you’re finished, make sure to store your playdough in an airtight container or in a ziplock bag.